sizej/Capstone1/presentation.md

 ## Background

+I've been curious about seasonality and competition in the film industry for years.
+Is there a good reason why big budget, super-hero/action movies seem to come out mostly in the summer or during the end of the year?
+Are they more likely to be successful in those times of year?
+What effect (if any) does the competition play in film success?
+As a consumer, I like Fast and Furious movies just as much in February as I do July, but I only have so much time to go to the theater.
+When there are several movies out I want to see, I probably only get a chance to 1 or 2 of them.
+Does it make sense to cluster some releases in the summer and end of year?
+Am I am the only one annoyed by this?

 Every industry contains a certain set of unwritten rules or stories that identify standard behaviors and set out what it takes to make money.
-In the film industry, one of the most common and pervasive of these rules is that the season in which a film is released has an outsized effect on the chances of its success.
+In the film industry, it seems that one of the most common and pervasive of these rules is that the season in which a film is released has an outsized effect on the chances of its success.
 Studios have created stories (as in mental narratives that state a perspective on how the world works) about consumer behaviors and the relationship between those behaviors and the probability of success for any particular film.

-These stories, however, aren’t necessarily evaluated for their validity; they are the result of decades of releasing movies in this pattern.
+Some of these stories, however, aren’t necessarily evaluated for their validity; they are the result of decades of releasing movies in this pattern.
 Further, these stories are reinforced by reality; since a studio will only try to release a film they expect to be a hit during a window in which they think it will become one, hits generally occur (or are perceived to occur) during those windows.

-These beliefes are why we see many big budget, super-hero movies released back to back in early summer and none released during the month of September.
-Recently, there have been some counter-examples to this trend.
-The most prominent of these counter-examples is likely Deadpool, which was released Feb 12, 2016.
-Typically, a blockbuster, super-hero, based on a comic book movie would be slated for the summer or the holidays and would avoid releasing on or around something like Valentine’s Day (or in the lead-up to Spring Break).
-Despite the ‘headwinds’, Deadpool greatly outperformed expectations, bringing in more than $750M in worldwide box office.

-For another example, per the movie tracking website The Numbers:
+As an example of this type of behavior, per the movie tracking website The Numbers:
 - Since 1990, there have been 77 films released that:
     - Are G-rated
     - Were made in the US
     - Have a budget of at least $1M
 - Of these films, over 43% have been released in June and November.
 - Zero have been released in the month of September.
 Why not?
-Could it be the case that there is a pervasive belief that kids going back to school won't get to go to the movies?
+It seems at least possible that there exists some pervasive belief that a kids movie can't be successful in September.

 # THIS IS FOR YOU KAYLA
 ![Pie chart of G-rated releases](https://github.com/sizej/Capstone1/blob/master/images/forkayla.jpeg)